Bradford, NH

 5 people

-As of 2023, 0.752% of Bradford, NH residents (3 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.752% of Bradford, NH residents (3 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Bradford, NH was 1.29%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Bradford, NH compared to that of it's neighboring and parent geographies.